Generic Name: fat emulsion (fat e-MULL-shun)

 - For nutritional supplement:

-It is very important that your doctor check your progress weekly while you are receiving fat emulsions to make sure that fat emulsion does not cause unwanted effects.
-Blood tests may be needed to check for unwanted effects.
+It is very important that your doctor check your or your child's progress weekly while receiving fat emulsions to make sure that fat emulsion is working properly.
+Blood and urine tests may be needed to check for unwanted effects.

-Allergic reactions may occur while you are using fat emulsion.
-Tell your doctor right away if you have the following symptoms: rapid, shallow breathing, trouble breathing, fast heartbeat, lightheadedness, dizziness, or fainting, nausea or vomiting, rash or itching skin, or a fever or chills.
+Allergic reactions may occur while you or your child are receiving fat emulsion.
+Tell your doctor right away if you or your child have the following symptoms: rapid, shallow breathing, trouble breathing, fast heartbeat, lightheadedness, dizziness, or fainting, nausea or vomiting, rash or itching skin, or a fever or chills.

-fat emulsion may increase your risk of developing infections.
-Avoid being near people who are sick or have infections while you are using fat emulsion.
+Fat emulsion may increase your risk of developing infections.
+Avoid being near people who are sick or have infections while you or your child are receiving fat emulsion.
 Wash your hands often.
-Tell your doctor if you have any kind of infection before you start using fat emulsion.
+Tell your doctor if you have any kind of infection before you start receiving fat emulsion.
 Also tell your doctor if you have ever had an infection that would not go away or an infection that kept coming back.

-fat emulsion may cause a rare condition called fat overload syndrome.
-Tell your doctor right away if you have a fever, chills, cough, sore throat, right upper abdominal or stomach pain and fullness, or unusual bleeding, bruising, or weakness.
+Fat emulsion may cause a rare condition called fat overload syndrome.
+Tell your doctor right away if you or your child have a fever, chills, cough, sore throat, right upper abdominal or stomach pain and fullness, or unusual bleeding, bruising, or weakness.

-fat emulsion may cause parenteral nutrition associated liver disease (PNALD).
+Fat emulsion may cause parenteral nutrition associated liver disease (PNALD).
 This usually occurs in patients who have been receiving parenteral nutrition for a long time, especially preterm infants.
-Check with your doctor right away if you have dark-colored urine or pale stools, nausea, vomiting, loss of appetite, pain in your upper stomach, yellow skin or eyes.
+Check with your doctor right away if you have dark urine or pale stools, nausea, vomiting, loss of appetite, pain in your upper stomach, yellow skin or eyes.

-Call your doctor if you have redness, swelling, pain, or infection at the injection site.
+Call your doctor if you or your child have redness, swelling, pain, or infection at the injection site.

-Before you have any medical tests, tell the medical doctor in charge that you are using fat emulsion.
+Before you have any medical tests, tell the medical doctor in charge that you are receiving fat emulsion.
 The results of some tests may be affected by fat emulsion.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.